sergiofgonzalez/js-application-design/chapter06-async-flow-control/README.md

 Illustrates the simplest usage of Promises with a sync (`app.js`) and async (`app2.js`) examples.
 In the first one, a promise is created to be fulfilled when a random number between 0 and 9 is even amd rejected otherwise, and several callbacks are registered for success and failure.
 In `app2.js` the same example is repeated but the execution is performed asynchronously through `setTimeout`, demonstrating that promises are useful for both synchronous and asynchronous use cases.

+## 010-promises-transformation-chain
+Illustrates how to chain transformation callbacks with Promises.
+In the example, a simple Promise that always succeeds is constructed to return the string representation of a JSON object.
+Then, a first callback is registered to parse this string and return the JSON object it represents.
+Then a second callback is chained to receive that object and print some values from it.

 ## e01-http-backend
 Simple HTTP backend for the examples in this chapter.
 See the README.md of the project for details on the endpoints.